gaudreaujacksoncharles/gaudreaujacksoncharles/README.md

 -  I work on Cursuum 📅
--  I’m learning GraphQL with Prisma
+-  I’m learning GraphQL with Prisma and KeystoneJS
 -  I’m looking for help with calendrical equations
 -  Ask me about scheduling
 -  How to reach me: charles.gaudreau.jackson.creation@gmail.com